KING OF GRACE CHURCH, INC. BYLAWS

-Consistent with Biblical teaching to share with those in need, the Corporation may establish a benevolence fund to meet material and financial needs of Church members and others.
-This fund shall be administered under a policy which sets forth the funds’ purpose, procedures for administration, and objective criteria for selection of recipients for financial assistance.
+Consistent with Biblical teaching to share with those in need, the Corporation may establish a benevolence fund to meet the material and the financial needs of Church members and others.
+This fund shall be administered under a policy that sets forth the funds’ purpose, procedures for administration, and objective criteria for selection of recipients for financial assistance.

 11.8 Accounting and Fiduciary Guidelines

 The directors and officers of the Corporation shall conduct their affairs with integrity in the sight of God and men, and shall to that end maintain prudent and responsible control and accountability over all funds they receive and ensure that all funds are dedicated to the Corporation’s tax-exempt purposes.
 Toward that end, the directors and officers shall implement practices, procedures, and/or policies that position the Corporation to be a model of faithful stewardship and quality internal accounting controls and procedures.
 In the case where elders from the regional assembly serve as directors of the corporation, they may appoint a financial audit and budget review committee of non-ordained individuals to serve locally.

 Any person made or threatened to be made a party to any action or proceeding, whether civil or criminal, by reason of the fact that he, his testator or intestate, is or was a director, officer, employee, or agent of the Corporation, may be indemnified by the Corporation, and the Corporation may advance his related expenses, to the fullest extent permitted by law.
 The Corporation may purchase and maintain insurance to indemnify:

 12.1 Itself for any obligation which it incurs as a result of the indemnification specified above; and

 12.2 Its directors, officers, employees, and agents.